Security-Onion-Solutions/securityonion-docs/telemetry.rst

 SOC Telemetry
 -------------

-Starting in 2.4.70, Security Onion Console (SOC) will send telemetry data to Google Analytics.
+Starting in Security Onion 2.4.70, :ref:`soc` will send telemetry data to Google Analytics.
 The purpose of this change is to help the Security Onion development team improve the product.
 Specifically, by knowing which user-interface features are being used, and how the user interacts with the SOC user interface, the development team can better prioritize new features, improvements to the existing user interface, and begin deprecating features that are rarely used.
 Deprecating unused features will help developers avoid spending their time and effort maintaining and upgrading areas of the product that aren't widely used.
 This allows more time to be spent on new features and bug fixes, directly benefiting Security Onion users.

 Configuring
 ~~~~~~~~~~~

-During setup, or during non-automated ``soup`` invocations, the user is provided an opportunity to opt out of SOC telemetry collection.
+During setup, or during non-automated :ref:`soup` invocations, the user is provided an opportunity to opt out of SOC telemetry collection.

 After installation, grid administrators can enable or disable SOC Telemetry via the configuration interface.
 Search for ``SOC Telemetry`` in the Configuration screen.